theotavares92600/Pr-dictions-d-actions-en-Machine-Learning/README.md

 This vocabulary provides the foundation needed to understand the techniques and modelling choices presented throughout the project.

 This project applies Machine Learning techniques to financial time series with the goal of predicting short-term stock price movements.
-Using historical market data from AAPL (Apple), the notebook walks through the essential steps of a predictive modelling workflow:
--descriptive exploration of market data
+Using historical market data from AAPL (Apple), the notebook walks through the essential steps of a predictive modelling workflow: descriptive exploration of market data, creation of technical indicators commonly used in trading, preprocessing and preparation of time-series features, definition of a binary classification problem (up/down prediction), training of a baseline model using a Random Forest Classifier, evaluation of predictive performance and model stability.
--creation of technical indicators commonly used in trading -preprocessing and preparation of time-series features -definition of a binary classification problem (up/down prediction) -training of a baseline model using a Random Forest Classifier evaluation of predictive performance and model stability The objective is not to forecast exact prices but to capture directional trends, providing a foundation that can be further extended with more advanced quantitative or machine learning methods.
+The objective is not to forecast exact prices but to capture directional trends, providing a foundation that can be further extended with more advanced quantitative or machine learning methods.